Shejari Shejari: Plot

 Shejari Shejari is a light, refreshing comedy picturing the invariable confusions and humorous situations that arise when people accidentally cross one another's path under assumed identities.
 Preeti (Varsha Usgaonkar) is wrongly under the impression that her photographer husband, Rajesh Deshpande (Laxmikant Berde), is having an extramarital affair with his clients, and this suspicion leads to both of them deciding to apply for a divorce.
 Preeti begins living separately opposite the bungalow of her childhood friend, Sushila (Nishigandha Wad), who is a housewife, and her husband, Keshav Kulkarni (Ashok Saraf), who works for an advertising company.
-Interestingly, Preeti comes across the revelation of her late grandfather having transferred her a substantial amount of ₹25 lakh from his will.
+Interestingly, Preeti comes across the revelation of her late grandfather having transferred her a substantial amount of ₹2.5 million from his will.
 However, there is a condition that she can avail of this inheritance only if she has a happy married life, otherwise the money would be passed on to her brother (Ravindra Berde) and sister-in-law (Nayana Apte Joshi).

 Shortly, things take a turn when Preeti's brother and sister-in-law unexpectedly arrive to visit her, and Preeti is forced to introduce Keshav as her husband, Rajesh, so that she can accumulate the wealth of her grandfather.
 Despite the mix-up, Preeti's brother and sister-in-law remain suspicious and decide to hire a detective to uncover the truth about the apparent harmony in Preeti's married life.
 Simultaneously, Keshav's employer, Dongre (Shrikant Moghe), adds another layer of confusion by believing Preeti to be his wife and selecting both Keshav and Preeti as brand ambassadors for the product of one of his wealthy clients, Bhaiyyasaheb Dudhwale (Ravi Patwardhan).
 Dongre and Bhaiyyasaheb proceed to place hoardings of Keshav and Preeti together all over the city as part of the promotional campaign, creating a hilarious mix-up.
 In the midst of all this, Rajesh enters the scene, eager to mend his broken relationship with Preeti.
 However, he is forced to begin residing with Sushila, while Preeti resides with Keshav, both pretending to be happily married.
 The goal is to convince Preeti's brother and sister-in-law about the apparent harmony in her married life so that she can secure the significant wealth left behind by her grandfather.
 The story unfolds with humour, confusion and the complexity of relationships.